telerik/maui-docs/controls/imageeditor/migrate-from-xamarin.md

 ---
-title: Migrate from Xamarin.Forms
+title: Migrating from Xamarin
-page_title: .NET MAUI ImageEditor Documentation - Migrate from Xamarin
+page_title: Migrating the ImageEditor from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate from Xamarin.Forms ImageEditor to .NET MAUI ImageEditor control."
+description: "Learn how to migrate the Telerik UI for Xamarin ImageEditor to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
-position: 1
+position: 20
 slug: imageeditor-migrate-from-xamarin
 ---

-# Migrate from Xamarin.Forms ImageEditor to .NET MAUI ImageEditor
+# Migrating the ImageEditor from Xamarin to .NET MAUI

 Overall, Telerik .NET MAUI ImageEditor control preserves the same API as Xamarin.Forms ImageEditor with a few changes and improvements listed in the tables below: